abhishek-parmar1/ng-track-user/README.md

 * Download the repository and add the files to your project.
 * Directive is used to track the time spend by user on the different sections of the pages.
 * Time will be tracked of all the sections which are in view.
+* Call to your tracking function with payload will be done repeatedly after 20 seconds by default (for all sections).

 ## Directive rules to identify a section of a page is in view: